AgroCryptoGit/agrocrypto-1/README.md

 ![Deployed](https://img.shields.io/badge/deployed-OpenAI-black)

-# AgroCrypto AIaaS – Sovereign AI for the Agricultural World 🌾🤖
+# AgroCrypto AIaaS – AI for the Agricultural World 🌾🤖

 **AgroCrypto** is not just a blockchain.
 It’s a sovereign infrastructure that connects artificial intelligence, tokenized commodities, and secure financial protocols.
 As a division of AgroCrypto Labs, the **AIaaS Core** delivers machine learning services, decentralized compliance, and token validation across carbon, ESG, CPR, and MT103.